 What Is Hepatitis C?

 Hepatitis C is an infection of the liver caused by the hepatitis C virus (HCV).
-It can lead to liver failure, liver cancer, or chronic liver disease (cirrhosis), and is a leading reason for liver transplants in the United States.
+HCV can lead to liver failure, liver cancer, or chronic liver disease (cirrhosis).
+HCV infections are a leading reason for liver transplants in the United States.

 Some people with HCV have just a short-term illness because their bodies can get rid of the virus.
-But most infected people develop a chronic (long-term) infection.
+But most infected people (70%–85%) develop a chronic (long-lasting) HCV infection.

 How Do People Get Hepatitis C?